50 Hilarious Things Everyone Is Secretly Guilty of Doing

 You’ve probably also jumped on your bed so the monster underneath it couldn’t grab your legs, too.

-Rehearsed a conversation in your head that you’ll probably never have
+Rehearsing a conversation in your head that you’ll probably never have

-That smug jerk at the office who doesn’t take you seriously won’t know what hit him, when you deliver the epic send-off you’ve been rewriting and fine-tuning for months.
-It’s pure poetry, as if Shakespeare and Oscar Wilde had a love-child who wasn’t going to be pushed around at work by some dude who can’t stop talking about his Ivy League education.
+That smug jerk at the office who doesn’t take you seriously won’t know what hit him when you deliver the epic send-off you’ve been rewriting and fine-tuning for months.
+It’s pure poetry, as if William Shakespeare and Oscar Wilde had a love-child who wasn’t going to be pushed around at work by some dude who can’t stop talking about his Ivy League education.
 You’ll never say any of it out loud, but at least it’s in your head, and that’s satisfaction enough.

 As if you forgot what you just wrote!